TheThingILearn/SDK-Emulator/README.md

 - chose if you want play store installed

-and of course i will try to add more features with out making it to overwhelmed so let me now by ⭐⭐star the project⭐⭐
+and of course i will try to add more features with out making it to overwhelmed so let me know by ⭐⭐star the project⭐⭐

 and if you have somthing you want to add open issues request and i will try to add.